UVM Geology in the News

 Geology Seminar Series

 The Geology Department at UVM has a long tradition of professional seminars and short courses offered every semester.
 We gratefully acknowledge an endowment from the Lintilhac Foundation which allows us to bring visitors from around the country and world to give talks and interact with our faculty and students.
-All seminars are at 4:15 pm in Delehanty Hall room 219 Seminar_Series_Fall_2017.pdf University of Vermont, Trinity Campus.
-Refreshments served prior to the lecture in Room 316.
-For further information, contact Assistant Professor Julia Perdrial
+Fall 2019 Geology Seminar Series lectures are held on Mondays (unless otherwise noted) at 4:15 pm in Delehanty Hall room 219 University of Vermont, Trinity Campus.
+Refreshments are available prior to the lecture.
+For further information, contact Assistant Professor Nico Perdrial

 Seminars recorded live: